Category Archives: 2014

 Two Days, One Night (2014)

 While I am not the biggest fan of foreign language films, I am the first to admit that when a foreign movie is excellent, you get to the point where you don’t even notice you are reading subtitles anymore.
-You become so gripped by the film that it’s not just a great foreign film you are watching…but rather it’s a great film.
+You become so gripped by the film that it’s not just a great foreign film you are watching… but rather a great film.
 However, on the flip side, when a foreign film is terrible, it tends to drag and drag and drag.
-I think part of that reason is that you’ve tuned out the movie so much that you have no idea where you are in the film when you do glance back.
+Part of that reason is that you’ve tuned out the movie so much that you have no idea where you are in the film when you do glance back.
 As a result, it becomes a dreadful movie experience.
-I feel that almost all foreign films I watch are based on recommendations.
-Rarely will I be perusing Netflix and seeing a movie and adding it to my queue because it’s a “foreign movie.”
-I am far more likely to eliminate a film in subtitles than I am to entertain it.
+Almost all the foreign films I watch are recommended to me.
+Rarely will I be perusing Netflix, seeing a movie, and adding it to my queue because it’s a “foreign movie.”
+I am far more likely to skip a film with subtitles than to watch it.
 As a result, I rarely find a foreign film to be mediocre.
-I usually end up either liking the movie a ton of feeling like I just wasted two hours of my life.
-There are, of course, exceptions to the rule, and that is exactly what Two Days, One Night is.
-It is a movie that is mediocre in every sense.
+I usually end up either liking the movie a ton or feeling like I just wasted two hours of my life.
+There are, of course, exceptions to the rule, and that is precisely what Two Days, One Night is.
+It is a mediocre movie in every sense.
 It had nothing to do with it being a foreign film.
 Had it not had subtitles, it would have been equally mediocre.

 Continue reading Two Days, One Night (2014)